 The beach itself is not easy to get to, however you can easily drive to the cliffs overlooking the bay.
 You have have to travel along some rural tracks but it’s worth the effort for the beautiful views that await.

 The clifftops here are the perfect place to enjoy a picnic while soaking up unparalleled views of the beach below.
 You’ll hear the powerful waves crashing at the shore and feel the warm trade winds that blow in from here.

 If you want to walk to the beach it’s a good idea to join a guided walking tour.
 Providers like Eco Adventures will take you safely down to the bay via the rugged cliffside footpaths.
 It’s recommended that you dress for the occasion in comfortable loose fitting clothing and sturdy enclosed footwear.

 Thinking of booking a Barbados vacation?

-Top Villas offers a wide range of accommodation located either on or near to the best beaches in Barbados.
+Top Villas offers a wide range of accommodation located either on or near to these Barbados beaches.